MushroomObserver/mushroom-observer/doc/glosssary.md

    especially those relating to
    the identification, taxonomy, nomenclature, and ecology of macrofungi.
-   Avoid terms lacking a mycology-specific definition, other than Latin technical terms commonly used in mycology.
+   Avoid terms lacking a mycology-specific definition, other than Latin/technical terms commonly used in mycology.
    <details>
    <summary>Examples</summary>

    good: `aborts`.
 (Mycological definition differs from the ordinary English meaning.)

    good: `abaxial`.
-(Latin technical term commonly used in mycology)
+(Latin/technical term commonly used in mycology)

    good: `character`.

    good: `club fungi`

    bad: `abraded` (An English word lacking a mycology-specific definition.)

    bad: `Cell`